Category Archives: Appropriate Retaliation

 • In Atlanta, Journal-Constitution columnist Mark Bradley recalled the time the retired former Braves ace Greg Maddux waited through parts of two seasons before he could retaliate against then-Diamondbacks pitcher Andy Benes.

-Filed under Appropriate Retaliation, Carlos Guillen, Jered Weaver, Retaliation
+Appropriate Retaliation, Carlos Carrasco, Retaliation

 How Not to Retaliate When Getting Your Ass Kicked, Cleveland Edition